berkersaptas/Golang-MongoDB-CRUD/README.md

 ```

-# I created the following type of collection and document on mongodb.
+### I created the following type of collection and document on mongodb.
  ```sh
  humansCollection = db().Database("Animals").Collection("Human")
  ```

-# CRUD operation
+### CRUD operation

-Create , Read , Update and Delete functions in the
+Create , Read , Read Spesific user , Update and Delete functions in the [https://github.com/yokartiklebron/Golang-MongoDB-CRUD/blob/main/main.go](https://github.com/yokartiklebron/Golang-MongoDB-CRUD/blob/main/main.go)

+### Contribute and Issue

+I would appreciate it if you create an [https://github.com/yokartiklebron/Golang-MongoDB-CRUD/issues](issues) record to contribute and correct errors.

+### Contact

+if you want to contact me berkersaptas " @ " gmail.com